splunk/public-o11y-docs/gdi/opentelemetry/logs-collector-splunk-tutorial/about-logs-collector-splunk-tutorial.rst

    <h2>Prerequisites</h2>

 * Docker, Docker Compose, and Git installed on your system.
 * Sufficient resources available to run a multicontainer environment, including at least 4 GB of RAM.
-The Splunk container, in particular, can be resource intensive.
 * The following ports available and not blocked by a firewall:

     * ``18000:8000`` - Splunk Web interface